mattbierner/blog.mattbierner.com/_posts/2015-12-05-sketchy-keylogger.md

 Somewhat surprisingly for a library targeted at beginners, the `turtle` canvas itself is not interactive, so no zooming or panning.
 If your drawing is too small, too large, or too off-center, you have to adjust the drawing code itself to scale and shift things so that they show on screen correctly. `turtle` also [doesn't support colors with alpha](https://bugs.python.org/issue20920), a minor annoyance, but come on!

 I also wrote a script to draw gameplay using [MatPlotLib][].
-The plots look pretty much the same, but the drawing is interactive and use partially transparent colors.
-Any of the better looking visualization, or zoomed-in visualizations, were created with MatPlotLib.
+The plots look pretty much the same, but the drawing is interactive and uses partially transparent colors.
+Any of the better looking visualizations, or zoomed-in visualizations, were created with MatPlotLib.

 # Areas
-Spelunky levels are randomly generated, so, while it does not make sense to try to compare input for individual levels, we can look at how the different areas of the game effect gameplay.
+Spelunky levels are randomly generated, so, while it does not make sense to try to compare input for individual levels, we can look at how the different areas of the game affect gameplay.

 Now, I'm fairly good at Spelunky (normal good, not speedrun good), but I still die a lot.